Can a Joint Owner of a Property Force a Sale?

 7. Selling and Division

 Everything is ready.
-Now you have to make proper marketing, find a real estate agent, and sell the property (Click here to learn how to find a really good estate agent).
+Now you have to do proper marketing, find a real estate agent, and sell the property (Click here to learn how to find a really good estate agent).
 Then the money will be divided into quality proton according to the share.
-If you have the share of 10% of the property, then you will get the exact 10% of the value.
-Keep in mind, the profit-sharing can be changed if any co-owner call for an accounting.
+If you have a share of 10% of the property, then you will get the exact 10% of the value.
+Keep in mind, the profit-sharing can be changed if any co-owner calls for an accounting.
 The court will then evaluate the burdens and benefits and divide the profit according to the legal data.

 FAQs